Deepslalitha/DockerKubeApp/README.md

 **Install and set up minikube**

-      Minikube is installed on the ec2 insatnce ( User should be jenkins so that seamlessly our Docker pipeline can connect to mini kube clusters without the kubeconfig configurations from jenkins).
+      Minikube is installed on the ec2 insatnce ( User should be jenkins so that seamlessly our Jenkins pipeline can connect to mini kube clusters without the kubeconfig configurations from jenkins).

       curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 &&